-Susan was appointed to a lecturing post at Sheffield Hallam in 2013.
-Previous to this she carried out postdoctoral research at the University of Manchester.
-Her research interests include the regulation of protein synthesis.
-Her teaching interests include the development of innovative teaching methods for developing practical skills for scientists and she is the module leader for the year 1 Professional and Scientific Practice - Labs module.
-Susan is also the Admissions tutor for the Department of Biosciences and Chemistry and is the local ambassador for the Biochemical Society.
+I was appointed to a lecturing post at Sheffield Hallam in 2013.
+Previous to this I carried out postdoctoral research at the University of Manchester.
+My research interests include the regulation of protein synthesis.
+My teaching interests include the development of innovative teaching methods for developing practical skills for scientists and I am the module leader for the year 1 Professional and Scientific Practice - Labs module.
+I am also the admissions tutor for the Department of Biosciences and Chemistry and the local ambassador for the Biochemical Society.

-In 2013 she took up the position of Senior lecturer at Sheffield Hallam University, her research focuses on how the localisation of proteins within cells impacts upon their function.
+In 2013 I took up the position of Senior Lecturer at Sheffield Hallam University, my research focusses on how the localisation of proteins within cells impacts upon their function.
 It is becoming increasingly evident that compartmentalisation of the cytoplasm of cells into discrete regions, enables efficient control of translation initiation.
-Understanding the regulation of this localisation is a key theme within her research.
-In particular, she is interested in how the compartmentalisation of translation initiation factors within a cell impact upon their function and how this may be important in addressing the molecular mechanisms behind diseases classically associated with translational deregulation.
-In particular, the neurodegenerative disease childhood ataxia with central nervous system hypomyelination (CACH) or leukoencephalopathy with vanishing white matter (VWM) has been linked to mutations in the translation initiation complex eIF2B and the molecular mechanisms behind how these mutations may impact upon these complexes of eIF2B is a key question within her research.
+Understanding the regulation of this localisation is a key theme within my research.
+In particular, I am interested in how the compartmentalisation of translation initiation factors within a cell impact upon their function and how this may be important in addressing the molecular mechanisms behind diseases classically associated with translational deregulation.
+In particular, the neurodegenerative disease childhood ataxia with central nervous system hypomyelination (CACH) or leukoencephalopathy with vanishing white matter (VWM) has been linked to mutations in the translation initiation complex eIF2B and the molecular mechanisms behind how these mutations may impact upon these complexes of eIF2B is a key question within my research.

 Professional and Scientific Practice labs and skills